rfhb/ctrdata/README.md

 #   Prematurely Ended                                         1  1   0
 ```

--   Add records from another register into the same database
+-   Add records from another register (CTGOV) into the same database

 ``` r
 # Retrieve trials from another register: